15 Types of Bees in Georgia

 Instead, these types of bees in Georgia feed on nectar and plant exudates such as sap, tree resin, gum from coniferous trees, animal products such as bat droppings (honeyguides), urine (carrier bees), feces (carrion bees), and decaying animal matter like dung or carrion (maggot bees).
 As well as other insects such as spiders and aphids.

-They use the water content of these items to produce honey which they store inside wax cells in burrows close to plants they want to pollinate.
+They use the water content of these items to produce honey, which they store inside wax cells in burrows close to plants they want to pollinate.

 One of their most important jobs is pollinating alfalfa crops by transferring pollen from male flowers to female flowers so both sexes produce seeds.

-5. Stingless Bees
+5. Stingless Bee

 However, there is one type of bee native to the state of Georgia that does not sting but is still essential for agriculture.